U'uru: Tatahoo King of Bora Bora, 1791

-O'Connor's account of the 1797 Huahine-Raiatea Conflict
+O'Connor's account of the 1797 Huahine-Ra'iātea Conflict

 In August 1797, Captain James Wilson, commander of the Duff, recorded the testimony of an Irish resident named Connor (James O'Connor) during a stop on the island of Huahine.
 He was a former castaway from the whaling ship Matilda, which was commanded by Captain Matthew Weatherhead and had been shipwrecked on the island of Moruroa on February 25, 1792.
-He recounted that about three months before Wilson's arrival, Huahine forces had launched an attack on Raiatea, which was then occupied by warriors from Bora Bora.
+He recounted that about three months before Wilson's arrival, Huahine forces had launched an attack on Ra'iātea, which was then occupied by warriors from Bora Bora.
 Despite suffering heavy casualties on both sides, Huahine initially emerged victorious, forcing the Bora Bora warriors to retreat.
 However, when some Huahine warriors returned home to see their families, the Bora Bora forces regrouped, launched a counterattack with superior numbers, and killed around fifty of Huahine's best warriors.
 Connor himself narrowly escaped by canoe and displayed a scar from a wound sustained during the battle.
 Wilson observed that the cycle of warfare appeared unending, as each defeat was perceived as justification for renewed conflict.
 Preparations for another assault were already underway.